-Where to find the Data Flow Diagram Ribbon: Design > Diagram > Insert > Data Flow Diagrams > Data Flow Diagram Project Browser Toolbar : New Diagram icon > Data Flow Diagrams > Data Flow Diagram Project Browser context menu Add Diagram > Data Flow Diagrams > Data Flow Diagram Usage of the Data Flow Diagram The Data Flow diagram can be used to create a data- and process-centric view of a system at any level.
+Where to find the Data Flow Diagram Ribbon: Design > Diagram > Add > Data Flow Diagrams > Data Flow Diagram Browser window Toolbar : New Diagram icon > Data Flow Diagrams > Data Flow Diagram Browser window context menu Add Diagram > Data Flow Diagrams > Data Flow Diagram Usage of the Data Flow Diagram The Data Flow diagram can be used to create a data- and process-centric view of a system at any level.
 While the BPMN Business Process diagram is not centered on data the Data Flow diagram is data-centric and shows which Processes consume, produce and store data.
 The diagrams are useful for a data analyst who needs to know how data moves through a system, from the context level where data flows between external entities and through the system down to the lowest level.
-Options for the Data Flow The Data Flow diagram can be assembled into a hierarchy, and drill down to lower
+Options for the Data Flow The Data Flow diagram can be assembled into a hierarchy, and drill down to lower m level diagrams can be achieved using the child diagram functionality.
+The Processes can be organized into a hierarchy using the Browser window; the child diagrams can be nested under each Process node in the Browser window.